pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 Version 6 Recursive Materialization
 ======================================

-Next problem: In the above example, the fields of the virtual objects contained only constants or non-virtual objects.
+In the above example, the fields of the virtual objects contained only constants or non-virtual objects.
 However, we could have a situation where a whole tree of virtual objects is built, and then the root of the tree escapes.
 This makes it necessary to escape the whole tree.
-Let's write a test for the case of only two virtual objects though:
+Let's write a test for a small tree of two virtual objects:

 .. code:: python